Autumn 2022 Update

-The English Conversation Program is for students who like meeting other students from around the world.
-International and American students have the opportunity to expand their world-views, improve their intercultural communication skills and make friends from different cultural backgrounds.
+The English Conversation Program (ECP) is for students who like meeting other students from around the world.
+International and domestic students have the opportunity to expand their world-views, improve their intercultural communication skills and make friends from different cultural backgrounds.

-Students are put in groups of five or six based on their availability and diversity of background to meet throughout the semester for the purpose of having great conversations and experiences.
+Students are put in groups of five or six based on their availability and diversity of backgrounds to meet throughout the semester to have great conversations and experiences.
 ECP will also provide exclusive field trips and activities for all ECP members.

 Our goal is to provide the environment and opportunities for all Ohio State students to develop interpersonal skills, have meaningful conversations and meet new people face-to-face.

-- Intercultural Communication.
-The world is becoming more interconnected every minute, and the ability to work in diverse environments has become an invaluable job skill.
-It is also really interesting viewing the world through someone else’s eyes.
+- Intercultural communication.
+The world is becoming more interconnected every minute, and working in diverse environments has become an invaluable job skill.
+It's also exciting to view the world through someone else's eyes.

-- Interpersonal Communication.
-It is not enough to be able to express your own thoughts, feelings and ideas, but also to include those of others to effectively communicate.
+- Interpersonal communication.
+It is not enough to express your thoughts, feelings and ideas, but also to include those of others to communicate effectively.

-- Student-Led.
-Our student leaders do everything!
-Arrange conversation groups, plan trips and events, recruit members, work with Office of International Affairs staff, and more; which provides great experience for anyone interested in International Affairs and Education.
+- Student-led.
+Our student leaders do everything: arrange conversation groups, plan trips and events, recruit members, work with Office of International Affairs staff, and more, which provides a great experience for anyone interested in international affairs and education.

 - Be present and be yourself!
-ECP conversation groups are supportive and judgement-free zones where you can find your voice.
+ECP conversation groups are supportive and judgment-free zones where you can find your voice.